Newark from 1916 to 2016

 This collection of images does not intend to denigrate progress or to call for a return to past building styles and way of life.
 But, this series attempts to examine the nature of progress and urban change and to illustrate how Newark has physically grown during the past century.
 These images capture Newark around 1916, at a moment in time, when the city was nearing the end of the railroad era and entering the era of the automobile.
 In the following decades, Newark would become the troubled city we now see.

 In many regards, one can examine these images and wish that society still built structures as tall, as proud, and as ornamented as those of a century ago.
 But, one must also recognize that the built environment of a century ago was the unique product of its time and is in fact inseparable from its era.
-The same culture and society that laid forth the grand boulevards of Paris, the skyscrapers of Newark and New York, and the vast parklands that surround many American cities, was also a society that denied women the right to vote, blacks the right to participate in society, and colonial peoples the right to govern themselves.
+The same early 20th century culture and society that laid forth the grand boulevards of Paris, the skyscrapers of Newark and New York, and the vast parklands that surround many American cities including Newark, was also a society that denied women the right to vote, blacks the right to participate in society, and colonial peoples the right to govern themselves.